Frequently Asked Questions

 Q. What are your ICT facilities and programs at Thornbury High School?

 A. Students have access to ICT based learning activities throughout the school day via computer rooms and mobile laptop trolleys.
 Our 'bring your own device' (BYOD) program runs at Year 9 and 10 and students in Year 11 and 12 can continue bringing a device and connecting to the school network.
-The use of a tablet continues in 2021 for Concept students in Years 7 & 8.
+The use of a device continues in 2022 for Concept students in Years 7 & 8.

 Q. How much are school fees/voluntary charges?